uwescience/myria-docs/myriaX.markdown

 XXX HERE ADD LINK TO DOCUMENTATION OF THE JSON FORMAT FOR QUERIES  XXX

 We illustrate the basic functionality using examples in the directory `jsonQueries/getting_started`.
-There  `jsonQueries` directory contains additional examples.
+The  `jsonQueries` directory contains additional examples.

 A. Ingest some data.